NickelFace/OTUS-Network-Architect/7.VxLAN  Route/Home Work.md

 </code></pre>
 </details>

-Также был настроен MLAG на основе LACP:
+LACP based MLAG was also configured:

 <details>